 Best alternative for: Electrical engineers.

-Fusion 360 — the first of several Autodesk products on our list — incorporates CAD, CAM, CAE, and PCB software in a single platform.
+Fusion 360 — the first of several Autodesk products on our list — incorporates CAD, CAM, CAE, and PCB software in a single platform, and it’s one of the best alternatives to SketchUp for Android.
 Engineers can create and model a product, incorporate circuit boards, and run an analysis before the product goes into production.
 Fusion360 is also cloud-based, which allows for faster model processing and remote access to projects.